These homemade savory crêpes have a creamy cheddar, egg, and chive filling perfect for a hearty breakfast, fancy brunch, or dinner.

 Other Filling Ideas for French Crêpes

 Crêpes have so many uses!
 Think of them like sandwich bread or a pie crust.
-You can fill them with all sorts of things, both sweet and savory.
+You can use this version, or try a more basic French Crêpe recipe that goes with both sweet and savory fillings.
 In France, sweet crêpes are often topped with Nutella, jam, or with butter and sugar or sugar and lemon.

 Fruits like sliced strawberries, sliced bananas, raspberries, or blueberries, along with whipped cream, are also quite popular.